nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Commands.md

 - *Other Git Executable* - If you have an existing version of Git installed on your system, you can browse to locate the executable.
 - The icon indicators display the Git and LFS versions and their compatibility with SmartGit (see note below).
 If the indicator shows a red cross, it means the selected Git executable is NOT compatible with SmartGit.
 - *Use SmartGit for authentication* - This option will use the SmartGit credential helper for authenticating with remotes, and the Git `credential.helper` configuration will be ignored.

-**TODO** Need to understand what the *Use pre-installed ("system") Git Flow* option does + document.

-> [!NOTE]
+- *Use pre-installed GitFlow* - By default, SmartGit will use its own internal implementation of Git-Flow, however, set this option to instead use an existing GitFlow executable on your local computer.

+#### Note
-> Git version requirements
-SmartGit uses the selected Git executable for performing both local and remote activities.
+> Git version requirements - SmartGit uses the selected Git executable for performing both local and remote activities.
 If the bundled Git executable is NOT used, some features in SmartGit may not function correctly.

-**TODO**
 To use any of the recent Git capabilities listed below, the following are the minimum Git versions required:

 - 2.29: Partial clone support